node-saml/node-saml/.github/ISSUE_TEMPLATE/bug-report.md

 ** Community development model **

-passport-saml is maintained by a number of current users.
+node-saml is maintained by a number of current users.
 There is no author or primary maintainer waiting to write your tests and documentation for you.
 To increase the odds that your issue is promptly dealt with, consider a pull request to address the issue that includes test coverage and updated documentation.